St Mary's Church, Nottingham: Choir

 There are three choral services a week – Wednesday Evensong, Sunday Eucharist and Sunday Evensong.
-Under the leadership of John Keys, the Choir of St Mary's performs regularly in concert on its own and with St Mary's resident orchestra, The Orchestra of the Restoration.
+The Choir of St Mary's performs regularly in concert on its own and with St Mary's resident orchestra, The Orchestra of the Restoration.
 Organ and Choral Scholarships are available to students in full-time higher education.

 Organ

 The organ is by Marcussen & Søn of Denmark and is a fine example of a neo-classical style instrument.
 It was installed in 1973 by the organist of the time, David Butterworth.
 It has 25 speaking stops and is a small organ for a church of this size.
 Nevertheless, it is an instrument of the highest quality which adequately gives musical support to choir and congregation as well as serving as a solo instrument.

 Organists

 There are records of organs in the church in the late 16th and early 17th centuries, but no record of any of the organists from this period has been found.